 The U.S. Reserve Officer Training Corps (ROTC) Programs include the Army ROTC Program, the Navy/Marine Corps (NROTC) Programs, and the Air Force (AFROTC) Programs.
 These programs are offered at host colleges throughout the nation, including many colleges located in New York State.
-Marist College is our point of contact college for ROTC.
 Each of the three programs has separate application procedures, eligibility requirements, award schedules and service obligations.
 All the programs offer financial assistance to undergraduates, with some assistance for study beyond the baccalaureate degree.
 Additional information about the individual programs and a list of the colleges hosting them can be obtained from each service's recruiting station.
-Please speak with a financial aid counselor who can give you the contact information at Marist.